 Chemicals and science dictate how humans behave in social situations, and each individual’s brain is built differently.
 Extroverts for example, possess a low sensitivity to dopamine, and vice versa for introverts.
 This sensitivity decides their level of stimulation and, hence, behavior, in response to various external stimuli.

 Contrary to the stereotype, all extroverts aren’t loud, and all introverts aren’t shy.
-It is a matter of how each gain and loses energy from involuntary interactions that consequently affect work productivity.
-With the emergence of non-conventional jobs, workers are no longer confined to a traditional work spaces.
+It is a matter of how each gains and loses energy from involuntary interactions that consequently affect work productivity.
+With the emergence of non-conventional jobs, workers are no longer confined to a traditional workspaces.
 As coworking spaces rise in popularity, so does the need to understand the people that occupy them.